Clarkson-Applied-Data-Science/2024_ia651_gurmessa/README.md

 # Many have tried multiple model types - what is the thought process for trying these types?

-We have tried Logistic, Random forest(Before and after PCA), SVC, Random forest.
-The model we choose is Logistics
+We have tried Logistic, Random forest(Before and after PCA), SVC, Random forest, neural network.

-Random Forest (Before PCA)

-SVC

-Random Forest (After doing PCA)

-Neural network
+The reason that these models were choose was because first they all work for classification mode.
+The logistic had a very low accuracy and there needed to be a more complex mod

 # Which model did you select, why?